paulostation/tweet-dashboard/README.md

  - [ ] Clean old tweets from front-end in order to prevent memory leak.
  - [ ] Put the view code on github
  - [ ] Create CSV script to run as child_process
+ - [ ] Filter URLs and twitter usernames, as they tend to impair duplicate filter

 Usage
 ---